Caerus-Chain/.github/profile/README.md

-# Meet CAERUS
+# Meet Historeum

-Caerus is an innovative Layer-2 solution built on Ethereum, featuring a time-aware EVM (Ethereum Virtual Machine) that enables smart contracts to access historical on-chain data efficiently.
+Historeum, previously known Caerus, is an innovative Layer-2 solution built on Ethereum.
+Historeum is featured by a novel time-aware EVM (Ethereum Virtual Machine) that enables smart contracts to access historical on-chain data efficiently.

 ---